darena-solutions/bluebuttonpro-public/docs/source/grants.rst

   means that all users of that organization can now access that FHIR server and they have the :ref:`inherited role <grants-inherited-roles>` of ``Write``.

-* When a user accepts an :doc:`organization invite <organization-invite>` for a person, a grant is created automatically linking that person with the organization's FHIR server with a ``Read`` or ``Synapse`` role.
+* When a user accepts an :doc:`organization invite <invite>` for a person, a grant is created automatically linking that person with the organization's FHIR server with a ``Read`` or ``Synapse`` role.
 In addition the grant will :ref:`limit access to the patient resource <grants-restrict-access-to-patient>` that was specified in the organization invite.

 * When a :ref:`PFR <definitions-pfr>` is provisioned for a person resource, all users that have access to that person will now have a grant to that :ref:`PFR <definitions-pfr>` with whatever role the user